 - Please do not park in these spaces if you are able to walk 2-3 minutes – they need to be reserved for those with severe mobility problems.

-- If you have any concerns, there are volunteer marshal’s outside the entrance to help you.
+- If you have any concerns, staff at the entrance will be able to help you.

-- The NHS may offer you other pharmacy locations outside of the constituency - here are two of the nearest
+- The NHS may offer you other pharmacy locations outside of the constituency.
+The nearest are:

 - Boots, Bluewater